-Over this past year of pandemic and recession, too many of us learned that our emergency fund — if we had one — fell woefully short when needed.
+Over the past years of pandemic and recession, too many of us learned that our emergency fund — if we had one — fell woefully short when needed.
 Others found their retirement nest eggs shrinking.
-But the lesson is the same from either issue.
+But the lesson is the same.
 "It's important that this realization be accompanied by a resolve to dig in and correct the problem," says Gerry Hafer, a certified Social Security adviser at the senior-supporting AMAC Foundation.
 "The most productive way to do this is to build a plan and establish a budget designed to bring cash outflow in line with inflow, but allowing for at least a portion of available cash to be set aside.
 Even if it's only a few dollars."
-Read on for suggestions on how to tweak your finances and create your own cushion, aiming for as little pain as possible.
+Read on for suggestions on how to tweak finances to create a cushion with as little pain as possible.

 Finding a qualified financial advisor doesn't have to be hard.
 SmartAsset's free tool matches you with up to 3 fiduciary financial advisors in your area in 5 minutes.

 Each advisor has been vetted by SmartAsset and is held to a fiduciary standard to act in your best interests.
 If you're ready to be matched with local advisors that can help you achieve your financial goals, get started now.